NatelEnergy/grafana-influx-admin/README.md

 ## InfluxDB admin

-This panel duplicates the simple features avaliable in the [Web Admin Interface](https://docs.influxdata.com/influxdb/v1.2/tools/web_admin/).
-That UI is now deprecated and disabled by default.
+This panel duplicates features from the now depricated [Web Admin Interface](https://docs.influxdata.com/influxdb/v1.2/tools/web_admin/).

-This panel lets you pick see the currently running queries and easily kill them.
+This panel lets you see the currently running queries and easily kill them.

 This plugin expects there to be at least one InfluxDB datasource configured.